 The C-factor shall be determined using the prolonged plunge test method.
 The prolonged plunge test is an iterative process to determine the C-factor and may require up to twenty sprinkler samples.
 A new sprinkler sample shall be used for each test even if the sample does not operate during the test.

-Determination of the C-factor shall be performed with sprinklers of each nominal temperature rating in the "best case" orientation as determined in the Sensitivity Test (see 4.31).
+Determination of the C-factor shall be performed with sprinklers of each nominal temperature rating in the "best case" orientation as determined in the sensitivity test (see 4.31).

 Prior to testing, each sprinkler shall have one to three wraps of PTFE sealant tape applied to the threads.
 Sprinklers shall be allowed to reach ambient temperature for a period of not less than 30 min.